euc-dev/ws1-sdk-uem-ios/docs/Native iOS/App Configuration/AppConfig.org.md

 ## Overview

 This tutorial will walk developers through how to send dynamic configurations to an app by utilizing the native iOS managed configuration capability as prescribed by the AppConfig.org standard.
-The steps in this tutorial are done with the assumption that you have gone through the steps in [General Setup Tutorial](../index.md).
+The steps in this tutorial are done with the assumption that you have gone through the steps in [Getting Started](../index.md) tutorial.

 ## Requirements

 - Minimum Project Deployment Target iOS 8.0 or above
 - Requires managed configuration from an MDM server to enable
 - This can be implemented without an Xcode workspace, but the use of a workspace is recommended.
-Once you create the workspace, always open the `.xcworkspace` file instead of opening the `.xcodeproj` directly.
+Once you create the workspace, ***always*** open the `.xcworkspace` file instead of opening the `.xcodeproj` directly.

 ## Tutorial

-At this point in the tutorial, we assume you have already gone through the steps listed in General Setup to enroll a device in your AirWatch environment.
+At this point in the tutorial, we assume you have already gone through the steps listed in [Getting Started](../index.md) tutorial to enroll a device in your AirWatch environment.

 ### Implementation